Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: More Quantitative Analysis

-\textbf{3.
-Impact of Batch-Normalization layer statistics.} Fig \ref{fig:bn_stat_client_particpation_impact} (b), shows the performance comparison between batch bormalization (BN) and static batch normalization (static BN, as suggested in \cite{diao2020heterofl}).
-In particular in our setting, using BN layer statistics always outperform the static BN.
+Fig.~\ref{fig:bn_stat_client_particpation_impact} (b) shows the performance comparison between batch normalization (BN) and static batch normalization (static BN, as suggested in \citep{diao2020heterofl}).
+In particular, in our setting, using BN layer statistics consistently outperforms the static BN.\\